PranabNandy/Leetcode-Patterns/0.JoiBabaSaiNath/README.md

 57) What is NOR-Flash and NAND-Flash memory?
 Are there any unique software concerns for either?

-58) Conceptually, what do you need to do after reconfiguring a digital PLL?
-What if the digital PLL sources the clock for your microcontroller (and other concerns)?
+**58) Conceptually, what do you need to do after reconfiguring a digital PLL?
+What if the digital PLL sources the clock for your microcontroller (and other concerns)?**

 59) What topics or categories of jokes shouldn't you discuss, tell, forward at work?